slsdetectorgroup/sls_detector/docs/_sources/getting_started.rst.txt

 Setting up the detector
 ------------------------

-Currently there is no support for setting up the detector, starting receivers etc. Configure your detector as normal and then launch a Python terminal.
-The detector is the discovered automatically.
+All configuration of the detector can either be done from the Python API (including loading config file) or externally.
+The detector setup is discovered from the shared memory when launching a new script.
+Because the detector usually should remain online longer than a specific script it is recommended to run the receivers seperate.

 ---------------------------------
 Setting and getting attributes